 These words should pierce us to the core.
 Clearly, it is only through the very gift of the Holy Spirit operating in individuals gathered at Pentecost in Jerusalem, as well as their faithful descendants over the years, that we even HAVE churches here in America.
 And it came, and has continued for millennia, through significant persecution, loss of life, and unswerving faith in Jesus Christ.

-In fact, Acts 2:42-47 tells us all these people from many nations came together and “… devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
+Verses 42-47 tell us all these people from many nations came together and “… devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe at the many wonders and signs performed by the apostles.
 All the believers were together and had everything in common.
 They sold property and possessions to give to anyone who had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved."
-Acts 2:42-47.

 WHEN THE DAY OF PENTECOST CAME THEY WERE ALL TOGETHER IN ONE PLACE…